How to Use Support & Resistance to Trade Indices

 However, sometimes support & resistances levels are not strong enough to stop movement of the price heading in a certain direction.
-When stock price moves past these support and resistance points we say the levels have been broken.
-That is why we always use a stop loss when trading these levels, just in case they do not hold.
+When stock price moves past these support & resistance points we say the levels have been broken.
+That is why we always use a stop loss when trading these technical levels, just in case they do not hold.

-Support is broken it becomes a resistance
+Support level is broken it turns into a resistance

 However, the price bounced back up again, but this time the market price couldn't go up beyond this line.
-The price was there after quickly pushed down by the sellers.
+The price was there after quickly pushed downward by the sellers.
 This was because the line that was a support had now turned in to a resistance.

-In indices trading when a support is taken out, the stop losses placed below that level are also taken out, thus reducing the momentum that the buyers had.
+In indices trading when a support is taken out, the stop losses placed below that area are also taken out, thus reducing the energy that the buyers(bulls) had.
 This give sellers an opportunity to short sell indices & place their stops just above this level which now turns into a resistance level.

-Resistance is broken it becomes a support
+Resistance is broken it turns into a support

-When the market price tried to go down again it couldn't move lower than this level.
+When the market price tried to go down again it couldn't move lower than this technical level.
 The price was there after quickly pushed further upward by the buyers.
 This was because the line that was a resistance had now turned in to a support.
 This is what happens in indices, when a resistance zone is broken it turn into a support level.

 Traders who had closed their short sell stock trades will now open long trades & place their stop losses just below this level.